biqqles/dataclassy/README.md

 This section describes various motivations for using **dataclassy** over **dataclasses**.

 #### Backwards compatibility
 dataclassy implements the decorator options of the latest version of dataclasses, plus its own, such that they are compatible back to Python 3.6.
-It is [tested against](.github/workflows/ci.yml) CPython 3.6 through 3.10 and PyPy 3.6 through 3.8.
+It is [tested against](.github/workflows/ci.yml) **CPython 3.6 through 3.11** and **PyPy 3.6 through 3.9**.

 #### Upgrade your data classes
 - new decorator options